flame-engine/flame/doc/other_modules/jenny/language/lines.md

 title: One_long_line
 ---
 This line is so long that it becomes uncomfortable to read in a text editor.
 Therefore, \
-    we use the \\-newline escape sequence to split it into several physical lines.
-The \
+    we use the backslash-newline escape sequence to split it into several physical lines. \
-    indentation at the start of the continuation lines is for convenience only, and will \
+    The indentation at the start of the continuation lines is for convenience only, and \
-    be removed from the resulting text.
+    will be removed from the resulting text.
 ===
 ```